If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 7. What should I do now?

-If you have suffered an injury in a Public Liability setting you should:
+If you have suffered an injury as the result of someone else’s negligence, you should:

 - report the incident immediately to the person or organisation who caused or contributed to your injuries

-- take photos of the place where the accident occurred and the injuries you suffered
+- take photos of the place where the accident occurred and of the injuries you suffered

-- report to your G.P. or Hospital and obtain proper medical treatment
+- report to your G.P. or nearest hospital and obtain proper medical treatment

-- contact The Law Office of Conrad Curry to discuss your claim
+- contact a specialist personal injury law practice (such as The Law Office of Conrad Curry) to discuss your claim

-And remember, once we have analysed the information and circumstances surrounding the event and we are satisfied that your claim has good prospects of success, we offer a no-win-no-fee option with respect to our legal fees.
+And remember, once we have analysed the information and circumstances surrounding the event, and we are satisfied that your claim has reasonable prospects of success, we offer to act for you on a no-win, no-fee basis with respect to our professional fees.

-- Initial assessment and advice as to your prospects of success
+- Initial assessment and advice as to your case theory and prospects of success

 - Gathering evidence to support your case